The National Centre for Bowel Research and Surgical Innovation will enable Bowel & Cancer Research to pursue its vision, that:

 - Access NHS support via the NIHR Clinical Research Network

-Preliminary application form (for first stage small grant applications)
+Preliminary application form (for Expression of Interest small grant applications)

 Full application form (for final stage small grant applications)